Resources

 1.

-Explain the main points of hunting laws in your state and give any special laws on the use of guns and ammunition, and
+Explain the main points of hunting laws in your state, and any special laws on the use of guns and ammunition, AND

 2.